 - How to prepare for the video recording, how to record your sessions, how to analyze your video and the importance of practice videos.
 The video is meant to provide as authentic and complete a view of your leadership practice as possible.

 - Scoring of tasks.

-Review the task overview information and type of evidence required.
+Review the type of evidence required for each task.
 For complete task requirements including activities, guiding prompts and artifacts see the assessment tasks and rubrics.